Athletic Bilbao in European football: 2020s

-11 years after their last experience in the elite competition, the club qualified directly for the 2025–26 UEFA Champions League league phase where they were drawn to play Arsenal, Borussia Dortmund, Qarabağ and Atalanta for the first time, along with a reverse of the previous season's meeting with Slavia Prague, an away trip to Newcastle United recalling the events of 1994, and home fixtures against two rivals from the 2011–12 run, Sporting CP and Paris Saint-Germain, the latter of whom were now reigning European champions.
+Eleven years after their last experience in the elite competition, the club qualified directly for the 2025–26 UEFA Champions League league phase where they were drawn to play Arsenal, Borussia Dortmund, Qarabağ and Atalanta for the first time, along with a reverse of the previous season's meeting with Slavia Prague, an away trip to Newcastle United recalling the events of 1994, and home fixtures against two rivals from the 2011–12 run, Sporting CP and Paris Saint-Germain, the latter of whom were now reigning European champions.
+In an injury-hit campaign, their results were largely predictable, with a win and draw both home and away and four defeats, none by an embarrassing margin.
+A stalemate with PSG and an away victory over Atalanta (a rarity on Italian soil) provided a chance of progression in the last match with Sporting, but pushing forward in the final minutes with the score level left a vulnerability to counter-attack which the Lisbon team took advantage of to win 3–2 and end Athletic's hopes (they finished on 8 points, 29th of 36 teams) – the three points also propelled Sporting into the top 8 of the league along with first-placed Arsenal, while five of the other six opponents also finished in the top 24, indicating the high overall level strength the Basques had come up against.